-The Dyson Corrale straightened our tester's hair effectively at 165ºC – and it stayed straight for a good while.
-Bearing in mind that most hair straighteners without heat setting choices will automatically heat to 185ºC, that's good news.
+The Dyson Corrale straightens our hair effectively at 165ºC, though we usually opt for 185ºC to ensure our style stays put for longer.
+Be sure to bear in mind that most hair straighteners without heat setting choices will automatically heat to 185ºC.

 The Dyson Corrale comes with a two-year guarantee.
 Should anything go wrong with your new hair straightener and it's less than two years old, it's protected for parts and labour by Dyson.
 Peace of mind when spending £400.

 In the Dyson Corrale box comes the hair straightener, a pouch for travelling, a stand and a charging lead.
 The stand can be used to display the hair straightener or hold it when both in use and switched off.
 The pouch is great for holding the hair straightener in a suitcase, handbag or more since it prevents the hair straightener from getting scratched or damaged.

 All in all, we definitely think that the cordless aspect of this Dyson hair straightener makes it work the price tag.
 But, unfortunately, the technology inside isn't quite as good as what's in our GHDs.
 In terms of results, both GHD and Dyson hair straighteners give the same results on our hair – straight, smooth and shiny.
 However, several times after using the Dyson Corrale, our hair has gone from straight to wavy again, after walking outside, within an hour.
 Other than that, battery life is impressive, the fact it offers a range of heat settings is brilliant and they really do make your hair look (and feel) shiny.
 We just wish this effect lasted for slightly longer.
 Saying that, if your hair is naturally straighter than most, then this Dyson cordless hair straightener should do the trick.
 It's also a blessing for parents who can't afford to sit next to a plug socket for 10 minutes each morning.